mtn/regular/README.md

 ## Notes

-Instead of using normal syntax, I just came up with something that was easy to parse:
+Instead of using normal syntax, I came up with something I liked:

     abc : Standard string, matches "abc" (and also "abcd" because partial matches count)
     |[a,b,c]| : Alternation of regexes.